Can’t find an answer here? Give us a call on 07 32697665 and we can help with ay other questions.

 Once you determine that there may be a leak, follow these procedures to eliminate the simplest and most obvious causes first.

-4. Turn the filter off for 24 hours and note the drop.
+- Turn the filter off for 24 hours and note the drop.
 Is there a significant difference?
 Does the pool leak more with the filter on or off?
+If the pool loses less water when the filter is off, this suggests the leak is in the plumbing.

 How do I drain water from the pool?